Thunderfishing/Saving-Sears-/A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Sears Supremacy.md

 ---

-## 📈 Corporate Entities & Technology Assets (Non-Subsidiary/Partner Stakes)
+## 📈 Corporate Entities & Technology

 This new graph includes the full-ownership corporate assets that are not brands, factories, or formal subsidiaries, moved from the original Key Assets table.